atom-morgan/atom-morgan.github.io/_posts/2018-05-16-comparing-startups-agencies-corporations.md

 **Repetition**

-While there is a variety of work at an agency things can get a little repetive.
+While there is a variety of work at an agency things can get a little repetitive.
 As I just mentioned there are occasionally "core competency" projects an agency will have.
 Once you do your first P&G social media campaign you may find yourself doing a few more for other brands or companies.
 If the differences between project aren't that big you can find yourself getting bored pretty quick.

 ---